Cosmological constraints on small-scale primordial non-Gaussianity: Abstract

 \section{Abstract}

-In contrast to the large-scale primordial power spectrum $\mathcal{P}_{\zeta}(k)$ and primordial non-Gaussianity $f_{\mathrm{NL}}$, which are strictly constrained, the small-scale $\mathcal{P}_{\zeta}(k)$ and $f_{\mathrm{NL}}$ remain less restricted.
+In contrast to the large-scale primordial power spectrum $\mathcal{P}_{\zeta}(k)$ and primordial non-Gaussianity $f_{\mathrm{NL}}$, which are strictly constrained, the small-scale $\mathcal{P}_{\zeta}(k)$ and $f_{\mathrm{NL}}$ are not as limited.
 Considering local-type primordial non-Gaussianity, we study the \acp{PBH} and \acp{SIGW} caused by large-amplitude small-scale primordial power spectrum.
-By analyzing current observational data from \ac{PTA}, \ac{CMB}, \ac{BAO}, and abundance of \acp{PBH}, and combining them with the \ac{SNR} analysis of \ac{LISA}, we rigorously constrain the parameter space of $\mathcal{P}_{\zeta}(k)$ and $f_{\mathrm{NL}}$.
-Furthermore, we examine the effects of different shapes of the primordial power spectrum on these constraints and comprehensively calculate the Bayes factors for various models.
+By analyzing current observational data from \ac{PTA}, \ac{CMB}, \ac{BAO}, and abundance of \acp{PBH}, and combining it with the \ac{SNR} analysis of \ac{LISA}, we rigorously constrain the parameter space of $\mathcal{P}_{\zeta}(k)$ and $f_{\mathrm{NL}}$.
+Furthermore, we examine the effects of different shapes of the primordial power spectrum on these constraints and comprehensively calculate the Bayesian factors for various models.
 Our results indicate that \acp{SIGW} generated by a monochromatic primordial power spectrum are more likely to dominate current \ac{PTA} observations, with the corresponding constraint on the primordial non-Gaussian parameter being $-10.0<f_{\mathrm{NL}}<1.2$.

 \acresetall